 A foundational part of many careers, reading is critical to maintaining good health, becoming financially literate and being a well-informed citizen.
 It is also a fundamental skill that prepares students for academic success in other reading-intensive subjects such as science and social studies.
 Yet many K-12 teachers struggle to help students understand written text, especially those who come from low-income households, have a learning disability or speak a language other than English.

-In spring 2021, the School of Education and Human Development launched a major literacy initiative.
+In spring 2021, the College of Education and Human Development launched a major literacy initiative.
 This initiative will deepen the work the college already undertakes with striving elementary readers and writers (students who have very limited reading and writing skills), current teachers, future teachers and communities.

 Endowed gifts can support the new Clinic for Advanced Literacy Studies, which includes elementary reading clinics, the Aggie STEAM (Science, Technology, Engineering, Arts and Math) Literacy Camp, and community outreach.